Commercial solicitor Emma Reed looks at the issue of security of tenure in relation to a business lease.

 As a Landlord of commercial property you may wish to grant a new lease to a business tenant.
-However it is important to bear in mind that the grant of a new lease to a tenant occupying the property (even if it’s only part of the property) for business purposes, will fall within the provisions of the Landlord and Tenant Act 1954; unless the Act is specifically excluded.
+However it is important to bear in mind that the grant of a new business lease to a tenant occupying the property (even if it’s only part of the property), will fall within the provisions of the Landlord and Tenant Act 1954; unless the Act is specifically excluded.
 In fact a business tenant can be afforded security of tenure without even signing a lease – simply by occupying your property.

 Grounds for refusing a new business tenancy

 The Landlord only has a limited number of grounds to refuse to grant a new lease to the business tenant and those grounds must be evidenced.
-The grounds are:-
+The two most common grounds are:-

 You maybe happy to grant security of tenure to your tenant, for example if your property is a long term income earning asset.
 However, as a tenancy granted on these terms will be renewable it is important that the lease is expertly drafted by an experienced solicitor to ensure it stands the test of time.

 Avoiding security of tenure